|

 combined two 500W transistors in a PA.
 Another way would be use

-- or a big copper heatsink to decrease
+- either a big copper heatsink to decrease

 transistor temp below 50°C or a liquid cooling.